Solar panels in a field

 In Australia, the Commonwealth Modern Slavery Act 2018 is relatively new legislation that requires businesses with over $100 million of revenue to report their exposure to and management of modern slavery risks in their operations and supply chains.

-Reporting starts from 2020 and a modern slavery statement must be submitted within six months after the end of the reporting entity’s financial year.
+Reporting started in 2020 and a modern slavery statement must be submitted within six months after the end of the reporting entity’s financial year.
 This means a company or manager with a financial year to 30 June, must submit their first report on 31 December 2020.

 Unlike other jurisdictions, the reporting criteria in Australia are mandatory.
 The government has the power to publicly name and shame entities that fail to comply and has the authority to take remedial action.